 I would welcome you and your colleagues demystifying what happened to the star awarded to Leo Robin more than 30 years ago but never installed and the events that have taken place ever since.
-If I can assist you in any way in solving this mystery, you can reach me by phone or email me.
+If I can assist you in any way in solving this mystery, you can reach me by phone at (818) 618-2572 or email at sdo007@aol.com.